bglindner/CEE6720_BIO6720/lab02.md

 sampleC: path/to/sampleC.1.fastq ; path/to/sampleC.2.fastq
 ```
 2. Similarly to steps 1 and 2, launch `simka` with its own batch script (`step03.sbatch`).
 This will process the entire dataset as a batch, so you only need to launch this once.
-3. Collect PCA plots from inside the output folder and transfer them to your local workspace.
+3. Collect PCA plots from the output folder and transfer them to your local workspace.

 ## **Step 5:**
 Taxonomic profiling.